DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 To increase the number of FFD points, one needs to increase "nx" (number of FFD points in the x direction) in "FFD/genFFD.py".
 Then run "python genFFD.py" in the FFD folder to generate a new "wingFFD.xyz" file.
 Note that the plot3D file we generate is a 3D mesh, and any internal points can be moved.
 Therefore, it is not necessary to use more than two points in the vertical (y) direction.
 Similarly, because it is a 2D case, there is no need to use more than two points in the z direction either.
 Also note that the "genFFD.py" script supports only uniform FFD points.
 We recommend using ICEM-CFD to generate more complex FFD points.

+## How to visualize the FFD points?

+You can open a FFD file (*.xyz; plot3D format) in Paraview and choose "PLOT3D Reader" in the pop-up window.
+Then, on the left panel, uncheck "Binary File", check "Multi Grid", and then hit "Apply".
+NOTE: Paraview sometime crashes when loading Plot3D files with a small number of points (it is a bug in Paraview).
+To avoid this, you can convert a Plot3D file to the Tecplot format.
+First load the DAFoam environment, and run `dafoam_plot3d2tecplot.py yourFFDFileName.xyz newFFDFileName.dat`.
+Once done, a new file newFFDFileName.dat will be generated in the Tecplot format.
+You can then use Paraview to load this new file.

 ## How to use more CPU cores?

 To run the optimization using 8 cores, first clean up previous results `./Allclean`, then run: